highlight/highlight/blog-content/make-source-maps-public.md

 Source maps are critical for web development in today's JavaScript environment.

-All of our build tools—Rollup, Vite, WebPack, ESBuild—transpile and bundle our JavaScript and CSS.
+In fact, all of our build tools—Rollup, Vite, WebPack, ESBuild—transpile and bundle our JavaScript and support source maps out of the box.

 Debugging errors in production with transpiled code is nigh impossible.
 So our tooling creates source maps.